2022 Jordan floods

 On 27 December 2022, flash floods hit the ancient city of Petra in Jordan.
 1,700 tourists were evacuated from the historic site.
-This was reportedly a result of historic rainfall which hit the area.
+This was reportedly a result of historic rainfall that hit the area.

 Previous floods

-In 2018, 20 people were killed by floods, and in 1963, 23 French tourists were swept away by floodwater.
+In 2018, 20 people were killed by floods.

+In 1963, 23 French tourists, including archeologist Miriam Astruc, were swept away by floodwaters in the narrow Siq entrance to the city.